nardleram/we4v/README.md

 2. `onCollectMemberRoles()`: Every time a user exits focus from one the role input fields, this method is called.
 It toggles the boolean variable `selectedAssoc`, assigns a user_id to the variable `roleUserId`, then calls the method `checkIfRoleInputFieldsFilled(user_id)`.
 This latter method has to be called every time a determination must be made as to what colour border the role input field ought to display.
 The truthiness of `selectedAssoc` is needed for:

 3. `watch(selectedAssoc)`: Not strictly a method, but every time `selectedAssoc` changes state, this method has to be fired.
 It sets the role-input-field's border colour.

+Next up are the methods and variables in MyProjects.vue:

+(To be completed)

 Finally, the DOM data and triggers/variables therein: